 Education Funding Reform

 For nearly 50 years, the League of Women Voters of Massachusetts (LWVMA) has monitored education aid.
 Since the passage of the Education Reform Act of 1993, the League has been a critic of the Chapter 70 formula for distributing education aid and has proposed solutions to provide a more equitable formula.
-The League supports significantly revising the Foundation Budget formula to more accurately project districts’ costs, to more equitably distribute resources, and to empower schools to improve outcomes for all students.
-Click here for more information.
+The League has been advocating for significantly revising the Foundation Budget formula to more accurately project districts’ costs, to more equitably distribute resources, and to empower schools to improve outcomes for all students.
+Click here to read LWVMA testimony on the funding formula.
+In November of 2019, the Student Opportunity Act was enacted into law bringing much needed change to the foundation funding formula used to allocate educational funds in Massachusetts.

 LWVMA has been a long-time supporter of programs, policies and regulations to address the housing needs of low- and moderate-income families and individuals.
 Click here and see section on “Affordable Housing.”